-The Company has a very limited history of operations and the Wynyard Carnallite Project is still in the exploration and development stage.
+The Company has a very limited history of operations and the Wynyard Potash Project and the Proteos Nitrogen Project are still in the exploration and development stage.
 As such, the Company is subject to many risks common to such enterprises, including under-capitalization, cash shortages, limitations with respect to personnel, financial and other resources and the lack of revenues.
 There is no assurance that the Company's business will be successful or profitable and the likelihood of success must be considered in light of its early stage of operations.